-- Town practice: Submit Town's Comprehensive Annual Financial Report (CAFR) to the Government Finance Officers Association (GFOA) Certification of Achievement for Excellence in Financial Reporting Program. - Town practice: Submit annual adopted budget to the GFOA Distinguished Budget Presentation Program. - Town practice: Financial reporting on a monthly, quarterly, and end-of-fiscal year basis.
+- Town practice: Submit Town's Comprehensive Annual Financial Report to the Government Finance Officers Association (GFOA) Certification of Achievement for Excellence in Financial Reporting Program. - Town practice: Submit annual adopted budget to the GFOA Distinguished Budget Presentation Program. - Town practice: Financial reporting on a monthly, quarterly, and end-of-fiscal year basis.

-The proposed fiscal year 2020/2021 budget includes the following short-term financial goals and budget assumptions:
+The adopted fiscal year 2021/2022 budget includes the following short-term financial goals and budget assumptions:

-I. Fiscal Year 2020/2021 Operating Budget
+I. Fiscal Year 2021/2022 Operating Budget

 - a.
 Revenues: (For Details See Tab B) - 1.
-Property Tax and Assessments: The following goals and assumptions have been made in estimating both Property Tax and Assessment Revenues for fiscal year 2020/2021: - Grand List Growth (assessed valuation of Real and Personal Property) at the time of budget preparation was estimated at \$2,573,057,212 an increase of \$13,714,076 or 0.535%. - In fiscal year 2020/2021, Supplemental Real Estate revenue is level funded at \$55,750; Supplemental Motor Vehicle tax revenue is also level funded at \$492,136, for 2020/2021. - Assessment Appeals and Tax Refunds will approximate 1% of tax revenues; - Property Tax Collections will exceed 98.5% with the reserve for uncollectible at \$505,565; and - 2.
-Licenses, Fees and Permits: Revenues from Licenses, Fees and Permits are funded at \$1,021,580, a decrease of \$11,095 year over year. - 3.
-State and Intergovernmental Grants: This category reflects a net reduction of funding in the amount of \$237,316 or -6.36%.
-This reduction is due to an estimated reduction in the revenues that the Board of Education anticipates receiving through the Special Education Excess Cost Grant.
+Property Tax and Assessments: The following goals and assumptions have been made in estimating both Property Tax and Assessment Revenues for fiscal year 2021/2022: - Grand List Growth (assessed valuation of Real and Personal Property) at the time of budget preparation was estimated at \$2,600,633,032 an increase of \$27,664,240 or 1.08%. - In fiscal year 2021/2022, Supplemental Real Estate revenue is funded at \$57,575, a slight increase over the current year; Supplemental Motor Vehicle tax revenue is funded at \$592,137, for 2021/2022, an increase of \$100,001 over the current year. - Assessment Appeals and Tax Refunds will approximate 1% of tax revenues; - Property Tax Collections will exceed 98.5% with the reserve for uncollectible at \$600,000. - 2.
+Licenses, Fees and Permits: Revenues from Licenses, Fees and Permits are funded at \$1,031,650, an increase of \$10,070 year over year. - 3.
+State and Intergovernmental Grants: This category reflects a net reduction of funding in the amount of \$46,394 or -1.33%.
+This reduction is primarily due to an estimated reduction in the revenues that the Board of Education expects to receive through the Special Education Excess Cost Grant.
 Funding received under this program is a function of the needs of qualifying students as determined by State Department of Education formulas.
 For a more detailed discussion of intergovernmental revenue trends and underlying assumptions please see page B.5.
 Although Avon receives a small portion of its total revenues from state grants, reductions in these grants do impact Town services. - 4.
-Charges for Current Services: This category reflects a net increase of \$1,014,465.
-The most significant increases impact Board of Education Special Education Tuition Reimbursement in the amount of \$800,000 and Sewer Use Charges-Fund #05 in the amount of \$170,597. - 5.
-Other Local Revenues: Net decreases in this category equate to \$4,765. - 6.
-Other Financing Sources: As was also the case in fiscal year 2019/2020, there is no budgeted or planned use of General Fund Unassigned Fund Balance in the proposed fiscal year 2020/2021 budget.
-Due to favorable tax collections, intergovernmental revenues and charges for services in fiscal year 2018/2019, various assignments in the General Fund were approved.
+Charges for Current Services: This category reflects a net increase of \$22,051 or 0.35%.
+The most significant changes to charges for current services include a reduction to Sewer Use Charges Fund #05 in the amount of \$179,204; and reductions totaling \$168,121 for Board of Education charges including BOE Cafeteria Sales, Athletic Game Receipts/Pay to Play, Facility Use fees and Pre-kindergarten tuition.
+These reductions are offset by an increase of \$350,000 in Special Education Tuition charges. - 5.
+Other Local Revenues: Net decreases in this category equate to \$181,933 due primarily to a reduction in the estimate for interest income of \$140,000 and for refunds and reimbursements of \$40,253.